NotLumi/NotLumi/README.md

 - 🩷 HAI :3, I’m @NotLumi
-- 🩷 I am currently making a game <3 If you would like to be a playtester please contact me via discord
+- 🩷 I am currently making a survival game <3 If you would like to be a playtester, please contact me via Discord :3
 - 🩷 Discord: lumi.aep